 What they are is a gift to the host community, and owned, in every sense, by them.
 A gift both literal and metaphorical; to date the funding structure has covered the cost of their casting ‘centrally’; and completely free rein has been given to communities in the form of their mounting, their naming, and the inscriptions they bear.
 All installations have come about because by one means or another – often by visiting an existing bell – potential hosts have embarked on the very substantial labour of getting a bell installed.

 Funding for early bells came in part from the Arts Council, but very largely from private funds raised by Marcus.
-In 2018 a grant was provided from what was then the Big Lottery Fund, now the National Lottery Community Fund.
-This will provide for much greater support for the project and will allow for the installation of up to 16 bells in total.
-Please get in touch if you would be interested in hosting one – details of parts of the country where we are particularly keen to site them are
+In 2018 a grant was provided from the National Lottery Community Fund.